 Tim Bond, ethics consultant to BACP's Ethics and Good Practice Steering Committee, talks about the latest version and answers members' questions.
 Professor Bond is a Fellow of BACP and a specialist in professional ethics for psychological therapies and other roles.

 How does BACP research new developments for the Ethical Framework?

 How are clients' experiences and opinions taken into account?

 How can I give feedback that will influence the next version of the Ethical Framework?

 Ethical Framework for the Counselling Professions

-The Ethical Framework for the Counselling Professions came into effect on 1 July 2018.
+The Ethical Framework sets out the expected ethical principles, values and good practice standards for BACP members.
 All members commit to complying with the Ethical Framework as part of their terms and conditions of membership.